How to make Herb Dinner Rolls with Garlic (Bread Machine)

 If you like to have your holiday meals brought in, I suggest you try these herb and garlic rolls to make the house smell like you’ve been busy.
 The aroma of the herbs and onion sautéed in butter will magically transport you to a little café in Paris.

 - ONION: Fresh or frozen onions are equally good.
-Substitute dried minced onions if it’s more convenient, or leave out the onions.
+Dried minced onions are another option.

 - GARLIC: Use one clove (not the whole bulb) of fresh chopped garlic or one teaspoon of bottled minced garlic.
 Only use the powdered garlic if you’re desperate.
-You can always leave it out if preferred.
+You can always leave it out.

-- DRIED OREGANO, BASIL, and TARRAGON: Combining all these herbs is amazing.
+- DRIED OREGANO, BASIL, and TARRAGON: The combination of these herbs is amazing.
 But if there’s one you don’t have, it won’t ruin the recipe to leave it out.

 - WATER: Tap water is fine.
 Use spring water if your water has lots of minerals and you’ve found it to be problematic in the past.

 - SALT: I usually use table salt or sea salt.
-If you want to use Kosher salt, add ¼ teaspoon of salt.
+If you want to use Kosher salt, add ¼ teaspoon extra.

 - YEAST: Any bread recipe can be made in a bread machine with bread machine yeast, or instant yeast.
 Due to modern formulations, you can also use active dry yeast because it doesn’t need to be dissolved first.
 Be aware that active-dry yeast may take longer to rise.